The Rise of the Khilafah and the Return of the Gold Dinar: Film

-The scene then moves to World War II, where it talks about the United States continuing to do the same tactics for profit of selling weaponry for gold and how the United States held a large amount of the world's gold.
-It then talks about how this led to a meeting called the Bretton Woods Conference which established the Bretton Woods system, though after the United States began the Vietnam war and the federal reserve began printing more dollar notes which led to inflation, due to this, other countries decided to take their gold out of the backing of the United States Dollar, but then-President of the United States, Richard Nixon, nullified the Bretton Woods system after making an executive order cancelling all redemption rights for gold which led to the rise in money printing with fractional-reserve banking now under the federal reserve system that allowed banks to create bank credits against loan contracts such as mortgages.
+The scene then moves to World War II, where it talks about the United States continuing to amass gold from weapons sales.
+It then talks about how this led to the Bretton Woods Conference and its resultant system, which then-President Richard Nixon nullified amidst the Vietnam War.
+With fractional-reserve banking now under the Federal Reserve system, money printing became more rampant, allowing banks to create bank credits against loan contracts such as mortgages.

 The film then explains how interest works through the United States Department of the Treasury using bonds to print money and promising to pay it with a set amount of interest where the federal reserve buys these bonds via private banks where when the transaction is completed, federal reserve notes are then printed.
-The film goes on to question the legitimacy of the money and its backing, which goes into the next topic of how oil is used as a commodity to back the dollar under the guise of OPEC using petrocurrency through petrodollar recycling known as the Petrodollar System which in turn causes a cycle of money printing and exporting that goes back to oil-producing countries like Saudi Arabia who then sell the oil for United States Dollars and then buys other commodities using it.
+The film goes on to question the legitimacy of the money and its backing, which goes into the next topic of how oil is used as a commodity to back the dollar under the guise of OPEC using petrocurrency through petrodollar recycling known as the Petrodollar System which in turn causes a cycle of money printing and exporting that goes back to oil-producing countries like Saudi Arabia who then sell the oil for U.S. dollars and then buys other commodities using it.
 The film continues to talk about the petrodollar system and how it caused the United States to spend more money then it had, it referenced the United States Deficit report of 2014 and how the United States earned $3 trillion but had to spend $3.5 trillion in expenses, causing a $500 billion difference, and to pay off the debt the United States uses bonds to borrow the extra money to pay off these debts through what is called deficit spending and is enabled through the petrodollar system.